-Patterns are defined as regularity in the world.
-Stock chart patterns are price movements that occur with enough regularity to be identifiable.
+Patterns are the regular sequences we can make out around us.
+Stock chart patterns are price movements that occur often enough to be identifiable.

 The reason I teach Trading Challenge students patterns is because…

 … they happen again and again.
 Which means they may be predictable.

 But just because you know and recognize a pattern doesn’t mean you’ll find success with it.
 There’s MUCH more to trading than patterns.

 Pattern/price is one of seven key indicators I use to determine if a trade is worth the risk.

 New to trading?
 Start with my free penny stock guide or my low-cost 30-Day Bootcamp.
 There you’ll see what you can do with these patterns.